livability: parks & Recreation

 - Chergovsky Park - A tree-filled park offering a totlot playground and a picnic area at the foot of Seymour Ave and the pedestrian bridge over I-94 connecting residents to East River Road created in the 1980s.

-- East River Parkway - Part of the Minneapolis Parks Scenic Grand Rounds on the east side of the Mississippi River.
+- East River Parkway - Part of the Minneapolis Parks Grand Rounds Scenic Byway on the east side of the Mississippi River.